Terms of Business

 In the event that the account becomes inactive for a period of 3 months or more, Marshall Sterling hereby reserves the right to notify you in writing of our intention to close or disassociate your account with Marshall Sterling or Levy an inactivity fee.
 Clients will be notified 14 days in advance.
 Please note your account with Marshall Sterling will remain open unless terminated by either party in writing.

 Marshall Sterling Investment Management does not currently provide tax advice of any kind.
-In the event that you require such advice you are advised to consult a professional tax adviser or accountant.
+In the event that you require such advice you are advised to consult a professional tax advisor or accountant.
 Marshall Sterling Investment Management will not be liable for any tax charges.

-Marshall Sterling Investment Management shall not be liable for: Any loss of opportunity whereby the value of any securities or derivatives may have increased or decreased; or Any errors of facts or judgement; or Any acts or omissions of any third party or Any loss incurred on your account not directly attributable to gross negligence.
+Marshall Sterling Investment Management shall not be liable for: Any loss of opportunity whereby the value of any securities or derivatives may have increased or decreased; or Any errors of facts or judgment; or Any acts or omissions of any third party or Any loss incurred on your account not directly attributable to gross negligence.
 Except in so far as the same arises as a result of its (Marshall Sterling Investment Management) wilful default or fraud, but nothing in this paragraph shall limit your rights under the general law.
 You agree to indemnify Marshall Sterling Investment Management against all losses, costs, liabilities or expenses (including loss of profit) incurred by Marshall Sterling Investment Management in connection with the Terms of Business (including, without limitation, any service performed under them and the giving of instructions to third parties in connection with any transaction entered into by you or on your behalf),or in connection with any agreement which Marshall Sterling Investment Management enters into on your behalf.
 This indemnity does not apply insofar as such losses, costs, liabilities and expenses result directly from the wilful default or fraud by Marshall Sterling Investment Management, its directors, officers, contractors or employees.
 Please also note that Marshall Sterling Investment Management shall not be liable for any personal taxation consequences experienced by you or as a result of any transaction that Marshall Sterling Investment Management arranged, advised or dealt in or any other investment business on your behalf.
 The client shall indemnify Marshall Sterling Investment Management against all actions, proceedings, claims, demands, redress and compensation which may be brought or made resulting from, by not limited to, any redress, losses, costs, fees, expenses, charges, damages or expenses in respect of any act, omission, neglect or default.

 All personal data you supply will be treated according to the Data Protection Act 1998.
 You acknowledge and agree that Marshall Sterling Investment Management may pass your personal data to any regulatory authority by which Marshall Sterling Investment Management is regulated (directly or indirectly) and in accordance with any legal requirement which applies.
 You agree that all Data may be passed on to any Counter-Party, Partner, Associate, Contractor of Marshall Sterling Investment Management for the purpose of ensuring your suitability to product or service, or in order to take up, opt-in to investments generally.
 In addition, in order to operate and enhance the services provided to you, you acknowledge that Marshall Sterling Investment Management may provide personal data to a Clearing Broker(s) and any other relevant third party: In order to send you marketing information on the products or services of Marshall Sterling Investment Management or any associated company (unless you inform Marshall Sterling Investment Management in writing that you would not like to receive such information); and any other purpose of which Marshall Sterling Investment Management give you reasonable notice, (for which your continued use of Marshall Sterling Investment Management ‘ services will be assumed to be consented) or Marshall Sterling Investment Management may from time to time use data processors to process/hold its clients’ data.